 'something worthless' is the definition.

-'national insurance in tax year' is the subsidiary indication.
+'national insurance in tax year' is the wordplay.

 'national insurance' becomes 'ni' (UK tax).

 'tax' becomes 'vat' (British sales tax).

 'year' becomes 'y'.